-It is easy to see that the lattice must contain a matching, $M_{\top}$, that dominates all others and a matching $M_{\bot}$ that is dominated by all others. $M_{\top}$ is called the \emph{worker-optimal stable matching}, since in it, each worker is matched to its most preferred firm among all stable matchings.
-This is also the {\em firm-pessimal stable matching}.
-Similarly, $M_{\bot}$ is the {\em worker-pessimal} and \emph{firm-optimal stable matching}.
-And since the number of matchings stable under any instance is finite, the stable matching lattice is always a \emph{finite distributive lattice}.
+The lattice of stable matchings contains a unique matching $M_{\top}$ that dominates all others, and a unique matching $M_{\bot}$ that is dominated by all others.
+The matching $M_{\top}$ is called the \emph{worker-optimal stable matching}, as each worker is matched to their most preferred firm among all stable matchings.
+This is also the \emph{firm-pessimal stable matching}.
+Similarly, $M_{\bot}$ is the \emph{worker-pessimal} and \emph{firm-optimal stable matching}.
+Since the number of stable matchings under any instance is finite, the stable matching lattice is a \emph{finite distributive lattice}.